-Some graduates choose to continue their interest with postgraduate research.
-The Salford Innovation and Research Centre (SIRC) is home to our world-class research focused on the advancement of informatics, knowledge discovery and semantic web, software engineering, big data, data mining and analytics, cyber security, information visualisation, and virtual environments.
+You might also choose to take your subject interest further with postgraduate research.
+The Salford Innovation and Research Centre (SIRC) is home to Informatics PhD and Research Master’s opportunities in knowledge discovery and semantic web, software engineering, big data, data mining and analytics, cyber security, information visualisation and virtual environments.

 Salford leads an industrial liaison committee to gain advice on our computing programmes and course content.
 Companies involved in this initiative include Web Applications UK, AutoTrader, Cooperative, DAI and FastWebMedia - a mixture of companies who rely on IT and data for their operations.
 This diversity ensures we understand industry needs from multiple perspectives and helps us to nurture graduates with strong employability and transferable skill sets.

 This course is ideal for mathematics, computing or science graduates, and experienced professionals, eager to join the data storytelling revolution.

 All of our courses are taught and assessed in English.
 If English is not your first language, you must meet our minimum English language entry requirements.
 An IELTS score of 6.0 (no element below 5.5) is proof of this, and we also accept a range of equivalent qualifications.

 Read more about our English language requirements, including information about pathways that can help you gain entry on to our degree courses.
 If you do not have the English language requirements, you could take our Pre-Sessional English course.

 As part of the course preparation, you will attend an intensive one-week session prior to the start of the course.
 This session will review basic statistics and database concepts, plus an overview of either Python or R programming for data analysis.